Live and Learn at Mizzou

 Freshman Interest Groups

-Freshman Interest Groups (FIGs) include 15-20 first-year students who live near each other and enroll in a few general education classes together.
+Freshman Interest Groups (FIGs) comprise 15-20 first-year students who live near each other and enroll in a few general education classes together.
 By joining a FIG, you are not only living and learning with students who share your interest and your major, but you are also gaining a built-in study group.
 Learn more about FIGs.

 Early Alert Program